Skip to main content

 Jesus lived His life in the Father.
 He was beyond seeking only to do the business of His Father.
 He was beyond things associated with the Father.
 He was in the Father and as such His doings were not for the Father; they were that which were accomplished in the Father.
 It is difficult for us to see beyond service to God, past the external, seemingly good things of God, and begin to experience the Life in Christ whereby we are moved upon by the great impetus which filled and occupied Him.

-The showing forth of the Father through the Son is by means of virtue and nature.
-It is the proceeding forth of the Will of the Father through the magnificence of Christ as it has been through eternity.
+The showing forth of the Father through the Son was continually through the virtue and nature of their relationship.
+It is the proceeding forth of the Will of the Father through the magnificence of Christ as it had been throughout eternity.

 The Son has forever been the agency through which the Father created and worked His wisdom and power.
 His Life on earth was simply the extension of His relationship with the Father from eternity.